rubyreferences/rubyref/jekyll/language/modules-classes.md

 ### Methods

-For method definition documentation see the [syntax documentation for methods](/language/methods-def.md).
+For method definition documentation see the <a href='/language/methods-def.md' class='remote' target='_blank'>syntax documentation for methods</a>.

 Class methods may be called directly.
 (This is slightly confusing, but a method on a module is often called a "class method" instead of a "module